ppy/osu-wiki/wiki/Gameplay/Multiplayer/en.md

 ## Matches

-**Matches** are rooms that could be created by anyone.
-They are listed in [multiplayer lobby](/wiki/Client/Interface/Multiplayer#main-lobby), have 2 to 16 slots and can be joined at any time as long as there is a free slot left.
+**Matches** are rooms that can be created by anyone.
+They are listed in the [multiplayer lobby](/wiki/Client/Interface/Multiplayer#main-lobby), have 2 to 16 slots and can be joined at any time as long as there is a free slot left.

 The number of players is adjusted by the match's current owner, or [host](#host), who can lock and unlock remaining free slots.
 A match can also be given a password, in which case only the players who know it can get in.
 Tournament matches are made and run with [`!mp` commands](/wiki/osu!_tournament_client/osu!tourney/Tournament_management_commands) rather than through the game client, and have pink backgrounds in the lobby.